 Delete a file

-If you need to delete any file, then, in that case, you can use the Python’s built in function remove()
+If you need to delete any file, then, in that case, you can use Python’s built-in function remove()

 function.